 1) Green is one the best defensive real plus minus (DRPM) players in the league, contributing a positive 5.24 points differential to Warrior’s defense.

 2) Andre Iguodala has posted positive real plus minus stats.
-In 2014-15 season, Iguodala’s average “point differential impact” to his team is +1.31; his +1.23 of +1.31 comes from defensive possesions and +0.08 net point differential on 100 offensive possesions.
+In the 2014-15 season, Iguodala’s average “point differential impact” on his team is +1.31; his +1.23 of +1.31 comes from defensive possessions and +0.08 net point differential on 100 offensive possessions.

-With not including Boston series, in the eastern conference finals and semifinals DeMarre Carroll, Paul Millsap and Jimmy Butler have tried to guard LeBron but Cavs has lost only 2 games combined in the last 10 games.
+Not including the Boston series, in the eastern conference finals and semifinals DeMarre Carroll, Paul Millsap, and Jimmy Butler have tried to guard LeBron but Cavs have lost only 2 games combined in the last 10 games.

 Let’s send these numbers to cells of our brains and watch the most anticipated finals.
 It will be a great matchup on both ends of the floor that will leave great memories behind.